How to Stop a Cold in its Tracks

 In addition to being important to your overall bodily function, staying hydrated can also help relieve a sore throat or stuffy nose.
 Avoid overly sugary and caffeinated drinks, as these can actually dehydrate you.
 Instead, consume plenty of water and drinks high in electrolytes, which help you absorb your fluids.

-Warm drinks, like hot water with lemon and teas, are fantastic for aiding a sore throat.
+Hot drinks, like warm water with lemon and teas, are fantastic for aiding a sore throat.
 Bone broth soups, such as chicken noodle, are also said to be high in healing collagens and amino acids.

 Attempt some light exercise